terranexum/EMiTS/README.md

 EMiTS is envisioned as a way to help restructure present economic systems to be in accordance with physical laws without additional expenditures or much mental effort.
 This is done by allowing flows of energy and matter to be accounted for in the value of transacted items.

 The diagram below is an example where energy is the transacted item.
 The metric defined in the following section contains measurable variables that can be assembled to obtain a value for that item.
 Based on the resulting value of the item being offered for sale, a buyer can determine how much they need to buy to meet their energy need.
 If more is being sold than is being bought, the seller can serve more buyers.
 If there is more buyer demand than seller supply, then the seller can serve those buyers better by introducing more units of energy.
 We see that free market dynamics, as they currently are, can be used as the basis for deploying more renewable energy capacity and for using and storing that energy more efficiently.

+### How to Read the Diagram

+* Daytime: There is only one seller so anyone wanting electricity will have to purchase it at that price.
+If there were more than one seller, the seller with the lowest price would be the preferred seller for the two buyers.
+Only the buyer with the storage battery can make a purchase of the full amount of electricity being offered by the seller.
+The buyer with the home can only make a partial purchase of electricity at the moment.
+* Nighttime: the buyer with the storage battery during the day has now become the seller and the seller with the rooftop solar array at home is now needing to be a buyer.
+Neither of the two buyers can afford to purchase all the electricity being sold.
+Thus, the seller must sell portions of that electricity to multiple buyers.

 ![](https://github.com/terranexum/EMiTS/blob/main/Concept_Development/Images/Transaction%20-%2024%20hours.png)